-Experiential interviews can help you avoid unhappy surprises and hire with confidence.
-In these interviews, candidates perform sample work or even collaborate with potential coworkers.
+Using an experiential interview can help you avoid unhappy surprises and hire with confidence.
+In an experiential interview, candidates perform sample work or even collaborate with potential coworkers.
 Interviewers put candidates’ skills to the test and gather in-depth information about their backgrounds instead of relying on short answers to standard questions.

 Not only do candidates get to see what the role will actually be like, but employers are also able to more accurately gauge performance and behavior.
 Done well, this can result in better hires and increased retention.
 To break away from your company’s templated interview style and start using experiential interviews, why not try a few of these approaches?

 Ask candidates to show, not tell, their skills

 When hiring for any role, you’ll need to know if the candidate has the necessary “hard skills”: those that are job-specific and quantifiable, gained through training, education or certification.
 Instead of having candidates tell you what they can do, ask them to show you these skills by performing the essential functions of the role.

 To see how they might perform on the job, first create a list of all the hard skills required for the position — then test candidates on those skills by giving them a task on the fly or having them bring in something prepared.
 If you’re hiring for a role you’re not an expert in, ask someone who currently holds that role for ideas on how to apply key skills.
 And make sure you give each candidate the same tasks so you can compare them accurately at the end.